Memories of the Forbidden Gardens in Katy, TX

 Still only partially excavated today, around 7,000 life-size terra cotta soldiers and horses have been discovered guarding the entrance to Emperor Qin’s tomb.

 This was spread out over an area of about 5 1/2 acres.

 The guide that took us around one day in the Forbidden Gardens explained the reason why everything has not yet been excavated.
 He told us that mercury was found to exist and as it is incredibly poisonous, some of what is buried underground remain there today.
 Was this done on purpose?
 We can only speculate.

 At the Forbidden Gardens in Katy, one can see a one-third scale 6,000 piece army of Emperor Qin’s horses and soldiers.
 Some of them are full sized.
 These were all made in China using the clays that exist over there which account for the color variations.

 Each one is hand modeled after the actual ones in China, and most of the soldier’s faces are different!
 Amazing to see!
 I truthfully saw no two that were alike!

 Peking (now Bejing) was founded over 3,000 years ago.

 The Imperial City which became known as the Forbidden City covers an area of 16 square miles where the emperor lived and ruled.
-Only certain persons were allowed within these quarters and the general populace was excluded.
-It is a walled city which of course back then was created for defensive purposes.
+Only certain persons were allowed within these quarters, and the general populace was excluded.
+It is a walled city created initially for defensive purposes.

-This all originated during the 15th century when the Ming Dynasty was in rule and the emperor Yong Le was responsible for the creation of most of the structures within the Forbidden City.
+This city originated during the 15th century when the Ming Dynasty was in rule, and the emperor Yong Le was responsible for the creation of most of the structures within the Forbidden City.